Tengjun0520/lgc_genomic_prediction/README.md

 ## Example data

-There are genotype and phenotype data for 500 individuals as example data, which can be used to run all the scripts.
+There are genotype and phenotype data for 500 individuals as example data, which can be used to run all scripts.

 ## How to run script